 For each poem the following information is given: title; author; date; place of publication; name and type of publication in which it appears (e.g. Glasgow Weekly Mail, newspaper); archive or library in which it is located.

 Untitled poems are listed by first line, in square brackets.
 If the author is completely unknown, they will appear as 'Anon'; if they use a pseudonym but are otherwise unidentified, they will appear as 'Anon [An Indignant Dame]' (for example).

-If a song is set to a particular tune this will also be given, and if it's a song we have a recording of you'll be able to listen to it and to view more information both about the song itself and the performers.
+If a song is set to a particular tune this will also be given, and if it is a song for which we have a recording you will be able to listen to it and to view more information about both the song itself and the performers.